What is a Slat Conveyor?

 Benefits of slat conveyors:

 - Great for assembling products on either a moving assembly line or on the line at each work station while the line is stopped (before indexing to the next position).
 They provide a great stable working surface.

 - Slat conveyors work well if part access is mainly from above the part.
 If you need access from both sides, consider an overhead conveyor with a swiveling fixture

-- Use a slat conveyor for products that need to be held in place as they are moved along the line
+- Use these conveyors for products that need to be held in place as they are moved along the line

 - Fixtures should not be too tall.
-Remember the fixture will be mounted to the slats and will return underneath the conveyor to the start point, so you will need clearance to the floor for the slat and fixture return path.
-If the clearance dimension is tight, the conveyor can be raised 10″ – 24″ off the floor and a compensating work platform along the working side of the conveyor can be added to maintain a good ergonomic working position for the operators on the side of the slat conveyor
+Remember the fixture will be mounted to the panels and will return underneath the conveyor to the start point, so you will need clearance to the floor for the tooling and fixture return path.
+If the clearance dimension is tight, the conveyor can be raised 10″ – 24″ off the floor and a compensating work platform along the working side of the conveyor can be added to maintain a good ergonomic working position for the operators on the side of the conveyor

 - Slat conveyors can move in either continuous or indexing modes (i.e. the slat conveyor stops and starts each time to move a product to the end of the belt using a sensor)

 - Very well suited for robotic loading and unloading functions as the fixture is always in a repeatable location.
 With appropriate guarding, human and robotic assembly work can be carried out on the same assembly line

 - Work well when changing the speed is necessary.
 When fitted with a VFD (variable frequency drive), they are a simple conveyor to adjust the speed on

 Don’t use a slat conveyor if you need:

 - Accumulating products (i.e. for a buffer).
-A slat conveyor can’t allow the products to nest up against each other (“accumulate”) as the product is typically held in a fixed position relative to the slats.
+A slat conveyor can’t allow the products to nest up against each other (“accumulate”) as the product is typically held in a fixed position relative to chain and drive unit.
 If you need accumulation, use a roller conveyor with pallet system or an overhead conveyor such as a power and free conveyor